Elk Bugling Season in Rocky Mountain National Park

 How to Hear Elk Bugling in the Kawuneeche Valley

-If you head north out of Grand Lake and enter Rocky Mountain National Park, you immediately enter the scenic Kawuneeche Valley, where golden willows and splashes of aspens decorate the winding headwaters of the Colorado River.
+If you head north out of Grand Lake and enter Rocky Mountain National Park, you immediately enter the scenic Kawuneeche Valley, where splashes of aspens decorate the winding headwaters of the Colorado River.
 Always an ideal spot for wildlife viewing, the Kawuneeche Valley is the best and easiest place to spot bugling elk in Grand County's side of the park.
-It’s also typically much less crowded than viewing areas on the Estes Park side.
+It’s also typically much less crowded than viewing areas on the east side.

 More About Visiting Rocky Mountain National Park